 - Breakdown of backlink type (text, image, etc.)

-But of all the capabilities of Backlinks Explorer, the two most important for improving search experience are finding broken links that you should fix (also known as link reclamation) and finding “toxic” links that you should remove.
+But of all the capabilities, the most important for improving search experience is finding toxic or spam links that you should remove.

 What to Do with Toxic Backlinks